BenJeau/spyware101/README.md

 For the location part to work, you need to create an account with MaxMind to get access to the location database.
 You can create yourself one with this site [MaxMind](https://www.maxmind.com/en/home).
 In order to infiltrate the program in other computers, I've compileed it as a .jar program that looks like and update for Java, but on execution, there's nothing to be seen.

-The comments in this program is in French, but will be later on translated in English.
+The comments and the majority of this program is all in French, but will be later on translated in English.

 ### Please note
 This software is for learning purposes only and was not created with the intent to harm others.